Atashnezhad/PDC_Cutter_Interaction_2D/README.md

   <img width="400" src="Pictures/second_viz.png" >
 </p>

-#### Above picture is two Simulations generated in this project for PDC bit with 16 PDC cutters.
+Above pictures: **Two Simulations generated in this project for PDC bit with 16 cutters.**

 A computer model was developed for visualization PDC cutter interaction.